 ESTJs take great joy in hobbies that involve leadership, organization, and problem-solving.
 They engage passionately in activities such as strategic games, community service, hiking, or adventure sports which challenge their logical thinking and orderliness.

 Because of their nature to run things efficiently, conducting events or taking up leadership positions even within recreational clubs is a common interest amongst ESTJs.

-Careers perfectly suited for this personality type span industries like business management, finance, accounting and law where routine organization coupled with logic application thrives.
+Careers perfectly suited for this personality type span industries like business management, finance, accounting, and law where routine organization coupled with logical application thrives.

 The drive for achieving goals allows the ESTJ to execute tasks effectively in these fields.
 Computer science and engineering are other avenues where precision and systemic workflow rule — features that an ESTJ naturally exhibits at workplaces.